-- Completed application

-- Bachelor's Degree including completion of undergraduate courses in Economics, Statistics, and

-Accounting with a grade of B or better.
-If those courses have not been completed, they will be required

-in addition to the graduate courses
+- Bachelor's Degree including completion of undergraduate courses in Economics, Business Statistics, and Accounting with a grade of B or better.
+If those courses have not been completed, they will be required in addition to the graduate courses

 - Original transcripts from all colleges and universities attended

 - Minimum cumulative GPA 2.5

 - Personal statement/essay

 - No GRE/GMAT required

-Note: In order to be successful in the MBA program, students should be capable of good oral and written communication skills as well as the ability to succeed in quantitatively oriented programs.
+Note: In order to be successful in the MBA program, students should be capable of good oral and written communication skills as well as the ability to succeed in quantitatively oriented programs, including the completion of courses in Accounting, Business Statistics and Economics at the undergraduate level with a "B-" or better.